ankiano/etl/docs/source/index.rst

   We can build quick report and dashboards using google sheets.
   You just need create worbook, share this book to technical email in `.google-api.key.json` and use `etl` to upload data to needed sheet.
   If sheet not exists, `etl` create it automaticaly.
-  If you will load data several times, `etl` erase each time erase values from sheet and insert new data.
+  If you will load data several times, `etl` erase each time values from sheet and insert new data.

   .. code-block:: concole
     :caption: update.sh